 - Prevent spam comments with Akismet – Pro | Free

 - Grow your subscribers and sales with OptinMonster

-Since a detailed explanation about all the plugins will be out of scope, we’ll explain how to add some essential features on your blog with the plugins listed above.
+Since a detailed explanation about ALL the plugins would be overwhelming, we’ll explain how to add just three of the most essential features to your blog using the plugins listed above.

 - How to add a contact form with WPForms